keyvank/tsp/src/4-think.md

 **CrossEntropy**

 CrossEntropy is a strategy for calculating the error of a neural network, where.
 A CrossEntropy layer accepts a probability distribution as its input, therefore a cross-entropy layer comes after a Softmax layer.
 In a cross-entropy layer, error is minimized when the output probability of the desired output is 1 and all other outputs are zero.
 In this scheme, we expect the error of the network to be maximized when the output of the desired neuron is 0, and to be minimized when the output of that neuron is 1.
-Such behavior can be obtained with a function like $\frac{1}{x}$ or $-log(x)$!
+Such behavior can be obtained with a function like \\(\frac{1}{x}\\) or \\(-log(x)\\)!

 A cross-entropy layer accepts a probability distribution (A bunch of floating point numbers) as input, and produces a single floating point number, representing the error of the network, as its output.
 The error is defined as:

-$E=-log(X[t])$
+\\(E=-log(X[t])\\)

-where $T$ is the index of the desired class.
-When $X[t]$ is 0, the error is $\inf$, and when $X[t]$ is 1, the error is $0$.
-You might first think that we have to consider the outputs of other neurons too, when calculating the error of the network (E.g, we have to somehow increase the error, when the elements other than the one with index $t$ are not zero, but this is not needed!
+where \\(T\\) is the index of the desired class.
+When \\(X[t]\\) is 0, the error is \\(\inf\\), and when \\(X[t]\\) is 1, the error is \\(0\\).
+You might first think that we have to consider the outputs of other neurons too, when calculating the error of the network (E.g, we have to somehow increase the error, when the elements other than the one with index \\(t\\) are not zero, but this is not needed!
 Assuming that the input to an cross-entropy layer is a probability distribution, forcing the probability of the desired element to become 1, forces the probability of all other non-desired elements to become 0, *automatically*)

 Such a strategy for calculating the error of the network forces the network to learn to select a single option among a set of options.
 Examples of such use cases are: